 Prior to beginning work with your imported data, it is strongly encouraged you review and verify your import results once you receive the email notification that your import is complete.

 - If you imported produced data, first run Family Linking on the import batch.
 This will ensure any parent emails and their attachments are associated in the database.

 - Check import status & resolve any processing errors.
 Making sure to resolve any issues as early as possible will mitigate a lot of clean up later on when you may be in a time crunch.

 - Verify any folder assignment outlined in the Import Data Settings was accurately applied.
-To do so, navigate to the REVIEW or DOCUMENTS tabs (in Review and Prep, respectively), and ensure the document count is expected and files are in Bates order.
+To do so, navigate to the REVIEW or DOCUMENTS tabs (in Discovery and Litigation, respectively), and ensure the document count is expected and files are in Bates order.
 If no Bates, files should be organized in the folder in chronological order.

 - What file types does Nextpoint accept?

 - Is there a restriction on the size of my files?

 - Do I have to load by custodian?

 - Import times seem to vary, why is that?